Opentrons/opentrons/api/docs/v2/new_modules.rst

 Deactivating
 ============

-As with setting targets, deactivating the heater and shaker are done separately, with :py:meth:`~.HeaterShakerContext.deactivate_heater` and :py:meth:`~.HeaterShakerContext.deactivate_shaker` respectively.
+Deactivating the heater and shaker are done separately using the :py:meth:`~.HeaterShakerContext.deactivate_heater` and :py:meth:`~.HeaterShakerContext.deactivate_shaker` respectively.
 There is no method to deactivate both simultaneously, so call the two methods in sequence if you need to stop both heating and shaking.

 .. note::

-    The OT-2 will not automatically deactivate the Heater-Shaker at the end of a protocol.
+    The robot will not automatically deactivate the Heater-Shaker at the end of a protocol.
 If you need to deactivate the module after a protocol is completed or canceled, use the Heater-Shaker module controls on the device detail page in the Opentrons App or run these methods in Jupyter notebook.

 .. _magnetic-block: